NCVotes/voters-ingestor/README.md

     python manage.py migrate
     python manage.py createsuperuser

 Add the files and begin the processing.
-The `voter_process_snapshot` step will take about 20-30 minutes, but there will be a nice progress bar to watch:
+The `voter_process_snapshot` step will take a few hours, but there will be a nice progress bar to watch:

     python manage.py voter_add_files /path/to/dir/slices/
     python manage.py voter_process_snapshot

+If you need to stop it, you should be able to abort the process and resume with the `--resume` flag.
 Once it's complete, you can run the server and view the data in the admin:

     python manage.py runserver